-Surf Point is the brainchild of Mary-Leigh Call Smart and Beverly Hallam, who, in Mary-Leigh’s 1988 Trust, commemorated their vision to transform their duplex home and surrounding property into a residency for artists, art historians, architects, critics and designers upon Mary-Leigh’s passing.
+Surf Point is the vision of Mary-Leigh Call Smart and Beverly Hallam, who, in Mary-Leigh’s 1988 Trust, commemorated the idea to transform the duplex home and surrounding property into a residency for artists, art historians, architects, critics and designers upon Mary-Leigh’s passing.
 Mary-Leigh and Beverly’s zest for life, spirit of adventure, generosity, and humor guide Surf Point to this day.

 Mary-Leigh Call Smart (1917-2017) was a passionate supporter of the the Maine arts community, and collected the work of many Maine-based artists.
 She was affiliated with the Barn Gallery, Bowdoin College Museum of Art, Farnsworth Museum, Ogunquit Museum of American Art, Portland Museum of Art, Skowhegan School of Painting and Sculpture, University of New England, University of New Hampshire, Wellesley College, and others.